habaneropep2019/dsnt-scripts/README.md

 ==========
 Multiple licenses may be used in this repository.
 Always look at the relevent COPYING file.
 The various licenses are listed below.

-- Dissonant Documentation Freedom License version 1
+- Dissonant Documentation Freedom License version 1 (DDFL1)
+- GNU General Public License version 3 (GPL3)